• Home

 In a small bowl, combine the rosemary, garlic, oil, salt and pepper until it forms a paste.
 Add the meat to a roasting pan; then add the meat with the rosemary mixture.

-Next, add the half of the wine and half of the beef broth to the bottom of the pan and bake for 4 hours; basting every 30 minutes.
+Next, add the half of the wine and half of the beef broth to the bottom of the pan and bake for 1 hour uncovered; then for another 3 hours covered with foil.

 Add the remaining wine and broth as the liquid evaporates.
 Remove from oven and allow to rest for 5-10 minutes; then slice diagonally across the grain.
 Pour remaining au jus on top of cut meat.